Laugavegur Hiking Trail in Iceland | Online Guide

 Subscribe to get the guide sent to your email HERE

 The Laugavegur Hiking Trail is Iceland’s most famous hiking trail and truly one of the world’s most beautiful treks.
-The trail connects the Landmannalaugar and Þórsmörk Nature Reserves and offers a variety of different landscapes along the way.
-Every day has different views with beautiful scenery of pristine nature with volcanic mountains, lava fields, glaciers, natural hot springs, black arctic deserts and lush forested valleys.
+The trail connects the Landmannalaugar and Þórsmörk Nature Reserves and offers various landscapes.
+There are different views of beautiful, pristine nature every day, with volcanic mountains, lava fields, glaciers, natural hot springs, black arctic deserts, and lush forested valleys.

 Laugavegur Trek in Iceland is stunning

 The Laugavegur Hiking Trail is located in the southern highlands of Iceland, north of the infamous Eyjafjallajökull Volcano.
-Most people traverse the 55 kilometres long Laugavegur Hiking Trail in 3 – 5 days, trekking from north to south.
-Starting in Landmannalaugar and ending the trek in Þórsmörk.
-The 24 – 30-kilometre long Fimmvörðuháls & Eyjafjallajökull hiking trail can be added to the trek, connecting the Laugavegur Trail with Skógar, on the south coast of Iceland.
+Most people traverse the 55-kilometre-long Laugavegur Hiking Trail in 3 – 5 days, trekking from north to south starting in Landmannalaugar and ending the trek in Þórsmörk.
+The 24 – 30-kilometre long Fimmvörðuháls & Eyjafjallajökull hiking trail can be added to the trek, connecting the Laugavegur Trail with Skógar on the south coast of Iceland.

 Huts and camping sites along the Laugavegur trail are usually open from the end of June until the end of August, depending on snow and trail conditions.
-The Volcano Huts in Þórsmörk stay open all year and offer accommodation, catering and outdoor activities.
+The Volcano Huts in Þórsmörk stay open all year, offering accommodation, catering and outdoor activities.

 Daily scheduled busses drive between Reykjavík and the starting and endpoints of the trail in Landmannalaugar and Þórsmörk.
 The bus stop in Þórsmörk is here at the Volcano Huts in Husadalur Valley in Þórsmörk.